What is FSSP?

 The Club & Guest House at UCSB

 The Club & Guest House offers 34 boutique hotel-style guest rooms—with single king, double queen, single queen, and ADA accessible options—for a variety of campus guests, including members, visiting scholars, families of students and more.
-Overnight guests enjoy daily complimentary deluxe continental breakfast with fresh, local and sustainable menu selections.
+Overnight guests enjoy two complimentary continental breakfasts per room, per day, with fresh, local and sustainable menu selections.

 Cancellation or withdrawal from the Freshman Summer Start Program (FSSP) must be done in writing by e-mailing the FSSP Cancellation Form to email@example.com.
 Housing will then cancel your FSSP Housing based on the list of cancellations provided to our office by the FSSP office.
 There is a $100 Housing Cancellation fee in addition to any cancellation charge you may incur for the program component of FSSP.